viniciuslagrota/Frodo-FPGA-mirror/readme.md

 | Software + AXI-MM     	| 294.13        	| 495.14          	| 497.13          	| 1286.39    	| 29.02           	|

 An interesting observation to be pointed out is that the Frodo Post-quantum Algorithm is slower in the ARM processor than in an Intel processor.
 This can be easily explained by two main factors: the first one is that the Intel processor runs in a higher frequency than the ARM processor.
 The latter runs at 666MHz and the former at 3GHz, approximately.
 Although, the biggest impact is due to each one architecture.
 The ARM processor uses a RISC architecture, which has a reduced instruction complexity.
 On the other hand, the Intel processor uses a CISC architecture, which has a high instruction complexity.
 Therefore, the Intel processor needs less instructions to execute the same task when compared with an ARM processor.
 So, it is easy to figure out that and processor which runs faster and need less instructions to complete a task (Intel) will take much less time than the other that runs slower and need more instructions to perform the same task (ARM).
 In order to compare, the Intel processor takes 250 millions of cycles or 120 ms, approximately, to perform the KEM test; and the ARM takes 1.2 billion of cycles or 1800 ms to perform the same KEM test.

+## IP-code
+All IP codes are commited in a separated repository.